Abhisheklearn12/Abhisheklearn12/README.md

 #### 😇 Mine langs (that I learnt): C, Rust, Go, Javascript/Typescript, Python, C++, Zig, Assembly (x86-64 with NASM (intel like syntax) and read AT&T syntax).
 #### 🤫 2026 goals for langs: Elixir, Lua, Haskell.

-### Btw I use Linux OS on a regular basis, I just love to build stuffs on this.
+### Btw I use Linux OS on a regular basis, I just love to build stuffs on Linux/GNU.